reynier0611/Clas12Tool/README.md

 ## Ex 4 Filtering and Skimming into a ROOT ntuple (tree)

        particleTree4  /WHERE/IS/MY/HIPO/file.hipo /OUTPUT/tree.root Ex4_TreeMaker.C

+Or chain together files with wildcard, note the ' '

+       particleTree4  '/WHERE/IS/MY/HIPO/file_*.hipo' /OUTPUT/tree.root Ex4_TreeMaker.C

 The script $CLAS12ROOT/RunRoot/Ex4_TreeMaker.C defines which branches are to be written and what cuts to put on the event topology.
 You can copy and edit this file to do what you want e.g.